ankitbioinfo/tempo/README.md

 # Tutorials
-Please follow the NiCo tutorial here. <br> https://github.com/ankitbioinfo/nico_tutorial
+To help you get started quickly, detailed tutorials are available.
+These tutorials will guide you through the process of setting up and using NiCo for various applications. <br> https://github.com/ankitbioinfo/nico_tutorial

 # Documentations

-Please follow the NiCo documentation here. <br>
+Comprehensive documentation is available to guide you through the installation, usage, and features of NiCo. <br>
 https://nico-sc-sp.readthedocs.io/en/latest/

 # Reference
 Ankit Agrawal, Stefan Thomann, Sukanya Basu, Dominic Grün.
 NiCo Identifies Extrinsic Drivers of Cell State Modulation by Niche Covariation Analysis.
-Submitted, 2024
+Submitted (under review), 2024

-### Check out more:
+### Additional Resources:
-Thanks to the following two utils packages used to develop NiCo.
+Special thanks to the following utility packages used in the development of NiCo:

 SCTransformPy <br>
 https://github.com/atarashansky/SCTransformPy

 pyliger <br>
 https://github.com/welch-lab/pyliger

+### Contact
+For any questions or issues, please feel free to contact [Your Email](ankitplusplus at gmail.com).
+Your feedback and contributions are always welcome!